gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 ### RLock

-An [`RLock`](https://docs.python.org/3/library/threading.html#threading.RLock) (reentrant lock) is a Lock that the _same_ thread can acquire multiple times without deadlocking itself.
-It tracks an internal count: each `acquire()` increments it, each `release()` decrements it, and the lock is fully released only when the count reaches zero.
+An [`RLock`](https://docs.python.org/3/library/threading.html#threading.RLock) (reentrant lock) is a Lock that doesn't deadlock against itself.
+The same thread can `acquire()` it any number of times.
+The lock tracks a counter and releases for real once the counter hits zero.
+Reach for it when a locked method might call another locked method on the same

-Useful when a locked method calls another method that also needs the lock:
+object:

 ```python
 import threading